lunarc/lunarc_docs/docs/batch_system.md

 jobs, your might want to bundle them into a single submission.
 Refer to the section [Running multiple serial jobs within a single job submission](#running-multiple-serial-jobs-within-a-single-job-submission) for a scripting example.

-Unless you have project disc, jobs should be started from a subdirectory of your
-`/lunarc/nobackup/users/<user>` disc space.
 ```bash
 #!/bin/bash
 #